datomaluta/mern-movie-quotes/README.md

 An authorized user can view the movies and quotes added by him in a separate section or search for those added by others.

 It is also possible for the user to update his data and change his password, username and avatar photo.
-Also reset your password if you forget it.
+Also reset password if you forget it.

 #